 Graduate Studies in MML

 The Faculty has a Graduate Centre with computing, study, seminar and social areas.
-The facilities include extensive IT, printing, and copying resources, tv, video and dvd.
-The Centre is the venue for the MML Graduate Training Programme.
+The facilities include extensive IT, printing, and copying resources, TV, video and DVD.
 The Raised Faculty Building also has a Media Centre, with film facilities.

-The Faculty's Graduate Studies Office is on the the first floor of the Raised Faculty Building (RFB).
-The main reception office (Room 122) is open Monday to Friday from 9.30am-12.30pm, and 2.00-4.00pm - please contact Mrs Jenny Lynn, Graduate Secretary.
-The Graduate Studies Administrator, Miss Alison Bingham, is in Room 104, and the Graduate Secretary for Theoretical and Applied Linguistics, Mrs Louise Radok, is in Room 221.
+The Faculty's Graduate Office is on the the first floor of the Raised Faculty Building (RFB), in room 122.
+The Graduate Office is open Monday to Friday from 9.30am-2.45pm.
+Please contact The Graduate Secretary for any graduate enquiries (other than Linguistics) in the first instance.
+The Graduate Administrator Miss Alison Bingham is based in Room 104.
+For graduate Linguistics enquiries, The Graduate Secretary for Theoretical and Applied Linguistics, Mrs Louise Radok, is on the second floor, in Room 221.